microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ### Integrate your OpenAI Prompt
 You can add your Azure OpenAI prompt to extract specific entities in the template parameter OPENAI_PROMPT.
 <br>
-The defined keys have to be added in the OPENAI_PROMPT_KEYS parameter as well, to enable the data Push to the Azure Cognitive Search index.
+The defined keys have to be added in the OPENAI_PROMPT_KEYS parameter as well, to enable the data Push to the Azure AI Search index.
 <br>
 Please be sure to set up both parameters accordingly to your entities name.